 Aim to have at least one of these dates a month.

 Now a caveat- Some of them don’t involve you giving the physical touch.
-However I have included them as I know many physical touch people love these specific touchy-feely activities!
+However many physical touch people love these specific touchy-feely activities.

 - Get a couple’s massage.
 Choose a place which has two therapists so you can be done in the same room

 - Get a body scrub.
 This is an alternative to a massage if you’re feeling a bit sluggish or just in the mood for something different.
 Again, this works best if you are both in the same room

 - Go out for dinner but sit side by side, preferably in a booth

 - Go ten pin bowling and take every chance you can to high-five.
 Add to the excitement by inviting couple friends and making it a double date.
 That way you and your husband can be on the same team

 - Go to an upmarket movie theater with couches instead of seats so you can snuggle up close